cassiozen/mithryn-ttrpg/gm guide.md

 - Keep it grounded in the fiction: “Stared Down the Crimson Duke” instead of “Intimidation”.
 - Use the table’s words: if the group is joking that the character “always finds the back door,” that might become the tag.
-- Make it clear and situational: the tag should suggest when it applies without being so broad it could fit anywhere.
+- Make it clear and situational: the tag should suggest when it applies without being so broad that it could fit anywhere.

 #### Example Moments